msse-2022-bootcamp/lessons/group/group2.md

 </script>

 Complete the background reading for this assignment.
 You can find this on the course website.
+Answer the discussion questions and include them with your programming assignment.

 This homework focuses on computational "tricks" that are used to more effectively model a bulk system.
 We employ a distance cut-off to greatly reduce the number of calculations, while periodic boundaries allows us to simulate an "infinite" system.